statnett/image-scanner-operator/README.md

 A workload container image is scanned by scheduling a Kubernetes _Job_ running on the scan target container image.
-The image is scanned using the [`trivy filesystem`](https://aquasecurity.github.io/trivy/latest/docs/references/configuration/cli/trivy_filesystem/) command inside the workload image.
+The image is scanned using the [`trivy filesystem`](https://aquasecurity.github.io/trivy/latest/docs/references/configuration/cli/trivy_filesystem/) command inside the job's container.

 The `trivy filesystem` scan command can be customized by modifying the `trivy-job-config` _ConfigMap_.
 All entries in the _ConfigMap_ are mounted